What is Thought Blocking, and How to Prevent It?

 What is thought blocking?

 Have you ever found yourself in the middle of a conversation, only to suddenly stop speaking, unable to continue your train of thought?
-This phenomenon, while familiar to everyone on occasion, can become a significant concern when it occurs frequently and interferes with daily life.
+While this phenomenon is familiar to everyone on occasion, it can become a significant concern when it occurs frequently and interferes with daily life.

 Thought blocking is a mental health condition characterized by frequent interruptions in one's thought process (Elmarasi et al., 2024).
-It is like experiencing a temporary glitch in the brain's communication system, where thoughts suddenly stop, leaving a person unable to express themselves verbally or in writing.
-This can manifest as difficulty processing information and making it difficult to communicate effectively with others.
+When thought blocking occurs, a patient may abruptly stop speaking mid-sentence, appearing to lose their train of thought completely.
+This type of formal thought disorder can manifest as difficulty processing information and making it difficult to communicate effectively with others.

 Thought-stopping and thought-blocking may appear alike due to their names, yet they are distinct concepts.
 Thought-stopping is a coping mechanism utilized to manage anxiety or panic.
-At the same time, thought-blocking is a symptom found in specific mental health conditions like schizophrenia (Williams, 2021).
+On the other hand, thought-blocking can be associated with symptoms found in specific mental health conditions like schizophrenia (Safadi et al., 2013).

 In thought-blocking, individuals with schizophrenia encounter disruptions in processing information caused by delusions or hallucinations, often leading to instances of incoherent thinking occurring frequently throughout the day.